AdvancedResearchComputing/OnDemandApps/bc_vt_matlab_html/README.md

-# Batch Connect - MATLAB via HTML
+# Batch Connect - MATLAB

 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-An interactive app designed for VT OnDemand that launches a [MATLAB] batch job via matlab singularity image that is based on HTML based.
+An interactive app designed for VT OnDemand that launches a [MATLAB] batch job via matlab singularity image that is based on HTML based which has its own advantages in terms of portability

 ## Prerequisites